akbarrdev/Ghenema/CONTRIBUTING.md

 3. Create a new file in the appropriate directory
 4. Paste the template content and fill it out

+## Content Revision

+We encourage continuous improvement and updates to the content.
+If you wish to revise knowledge that you have provided or that belongs to other contributors, please contact the maintainers in the [Discord Nipon Community](https://discord.gg/p8nN8J6tMz).
+The maintainers will review your revision request and assist with the content update process if necessary.

 ## Code of Conduct

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project, you agree to abide by its terms.
 See [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for details.